microsoft/vcpkg/docs/users/binarycaching.md

 **The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/users/binarycaching.md).**

-Binary caching is vcpkg's method for reusing package builds between projects and between machines.
-Think of it as a "package restore accelerator" that gives you the same results as though you built from source.
-Each build is packaged independently, so changing one library only requires rebuilding consuming libraries.
+Libraries installed with vcpkg are built from source.
+However, as builds can take time, it is inconvenient waiting for this to happen each time a library is installed for the first time in a new environment.

+Binary caching is a vcpkg feature that saves copies of library binaries in a shared location that can be accessed by vcpkg for future installs.
+This means that, as a user, you should only need to build dependencies from source once, and only once.
+After that, if vcpkg is asked to install the same library with the same build configuration in the future, it will just copy the sources and binary from the cache and finish the operation in a few seconds.

+Binary caching can be very effective when working as part of a team on the same project, as only one team member needs to populate the cache the first time they install their dependencies with vcpkg.
+Other team members can then benefit from the caching feature to install the same dependencies on their own machines.
+Binary caching is also beneficial when both local builds and continuous integration builds are desired.
+For example, if you provision a new machine or container to perform a CI run, it can still restore binaries from the cache generated on a previous build by a developer working on their local machine.

+Caches can be hosted in a variety of environments.
+The most basic examples are a network file share or another location on the local machine, though we recommend only doing this for testing, not as a production workflow.
+Caches can also be stored in any NuGet feed, Azure Blog Storage, or Google Cloud Storage (experimental).

-If your CI provider offers a native "caching" function, we recommend using both methods for the most performant results.
+If your CI provider offers a native "caching" function, we recommend using both vcpkg binary caching and the native method for the most performant results.

 In-tool help is available via `vcpkg help binarycaching`.